Shunlauk/Cron_service/Readme.md

 ## What the Script Does

-1. Re-executes itself under `bash` if it was launched with a different shell (e.g. `sh`).
-2. Parses `--quiet` / `--help` options.
+1. Parses `--quiet` / `--help` options.
-3. Verifies the script is executed as root.
+2. Verifies the script is executed as root.
-4. Detects the init system — systemd or OpenRC — and exits with a clear message if neither is found.
+3. Detects the init system — systemd or OpenRC — and exits with a clear message if neither is found.
-5. Checks whether `crontab` exists.
+4. Checks whether `crontab` exists.
-6. Installs cron (or cronie) if necessary.
+5. Installs cron (or cronie or crond) if necessary.
-7. Detects the correct cron service name (`cron`/`crond` on systemd; `crond`/`cronie`/`cron` on OpenRC).
+6. Detects the correct cron service name (`cron`/`crond`/`cronie` on both systemd and OpenRC).
-8. Enables the service so it starts on boot (`systemctl enable`, or `rc-update add ... default`).
+7. Enables the service so it starts on boot (`systemctl enable`, or `rc-update add ... default`).
-9. Starts the service if it isn't already running (`systemctl start`, or `rc-service ... start`).
+8. Starts the service if it isn't already running (`systemctl start`, or `rc-service ... start`).
-10. Confirms the service is running, printing diagnostics if it failed to start.
+9. Confirms the service is running, printing diagnostics if it failed to start.
-11. Prints the cron version, unless `--quiet` was passed.

 ---